nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

 Tomography tutorial (EMPIAR-10164)
 ##################################

-This tutorial shows how to convert raw tilt-series from `EMPIAR-10164 (HIV-1 Gag) <https://www.ebi.ac.uk/empiar/EMPIAR-10164/>`_ into a ~3A resolution structure.
+This tutorial shows how to convert raw tilt-series from `EMPIAR-10164 <https://www.ebi.ac.uk/empiar/EMPIAR-10164/>`_ into a ~3A resolution structure of immature HIV-1 Gag protein.

 .. admonition::